robert-dumitrescu/startup-assignment/README.md

 ## Elasticsearch
 Not much I can write about this, it was a soft requirement so I'll be using it to store the structured data.

 **Querying the data** - I went with a `dis_max` ([disjunction max query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-dis-max-query.html)) approach which takes multiple queries and returns documents that match those queries ranked on how well Elasticsearch judges they match.
 This, combined with a [fuzzy](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html) query means we can handle user typos (up to a certain point - this isn't a full semantic search afterall).
+**How to query by company name** - one of the requirements was to figure out a way to also query the data by using the company name.
+A fuzzy search as above might work, but again only up to a certain point.
+I think a better approach would be to use a [full text search](https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html) on `company_all_available_names` but more research is required on this topic as it seems quite complex.

 ## Handling user requests
 Again, nothing to write home about it, any basic server will do as long as it can interact with the Elasticsearch pods.